waysidemapping/waysidemapping.org/_source/_projects/id-preset-icons.md

 ## Illustrating jargon

 Detailed mapping requires a lot of specialized knowledge about what things are and what they're called.
-I drew bespoke icons for niche feature types to help new mappers tag them correctly even if they've never heard the word "cairn" or "gantry".
+I drew illustrative icons for niche feature types to help new mappers tag them correctly even if they've never heard the word "cairn" or "gantry".
 These icons are especially helpful for non-English speakers since the preset labels in iD may not be fully translated.

 {% include graphic_start.html title="Niche map features" %}
   {%- include graphic_image.html file='/img/temaki/aerialway_pole.svg' caption='Aerialway Pole' width='120px' img_width='40px' -%}